-Birds are amazing friends and when properly cared for can live long healthy lives.
-Whether you're feeding parakeets and budgies or wild birds outside, we here at Pets Choice have the knowledge and experience to direct you to the perfect food.
-All bird's nutritional requirements are different, and what works best for some won't offer ample nutrition for others.
-To that end, we happily offer the New Hampshire area to ensure the absolute best food for your feathered pals, enhancing their health and extending their lives.
+Birds are remarkable friends, and when properly looked after, can live long & healthy lives.
+Whether you're feeding parakeets and budgies, or wild birds outside, we have the knowledge and experience to help guide you to the perfect food.
+All bird's nutritional requirements are different, and what works best for some won't provide adequate nutrition for others.
+Therefore, we proudly provide the Merrimack area with the very best food for your feathered friends, enhancing their health and wellness and extending their lives.

-Domestic bird food is normally a mix of similar seeds, with additional nutritionally thick pellets included.
+Domestic bird food is typically a blend of similar seeds, with nutritionally dense pellets added in.
 Conures, doves, and pigeons love millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will choose larger seed types.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will prefer larger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, along with a selection of other all-natural seeds and fruits.
-These reinforce the immune and digestive function of your birds, and more very closely mimic their all-natural diet plan, which would not normally include a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, in addition to a variety of various other natural seeds and fruits.
+These strengthen the immune and digestive function of your birds, and more closely mimic their natural diet, which would not usually contain a few types of seeds.

-Obtain the facts and the feed-in one place- At Pets Choice, we specialize in ensuring your bird is given with the very best nutrition for their specific requirements.
-Whether you're feeding wild birds in your backyard or a parakeet in your parlor, our friendly, expert personnel has your back.
-If you're in the New Hampshire area, give us a call at (603) 424-7297 and let us recognize what you're feeding and we can help optimize your bird's feed for a long, healthy life.
+At Pets Choice, we focus on ensuring your bird is supplied with the most effective nutrition for their specific needs.
+Whether you're feeding wild birds in your backyard, or a parakeet in your home, our friendly, experienced staff has your back.
+If you're in the Merrimack area, give us a call at (603) 424-7297 and we can help optimize your bird's feed for a long, healthy life.